 Since 2016, a $5,000 grant has been awarded by the FNF each January to a deserving undergraduate or graduate student in film restoration/preservation or moving image archive studies.
-The grant funds have been used to enhance or benefit a student's film restoration/preservation or moving image archive studies.

-2024 GRANT RECIPIENT
+2024 GRANT RECIPIENT lucas cullen's YEAR IN REVIEW

-2023 GRANT RECIPIENT's year in review
+2023 GRANT RECIPIENT GABRIELLE NORTE'S year in review

-Gabrielle NorteWhat a year it has been.
+What a year it has been.
 2023 was a year of immense learning and growth, supported by passionate people, including those at the Film Noir Foundation.
 I celebrated my first year at UCLA and as an AV Preservation Assistant with UCLA Library, where I continued to work on vast collections of audiovisual material, including an ongoing extensive inspection and rehousal project of the Synanon film collection.
 My job has been a huge asset in my education and has given me the space to learn the process of working with all kinds of media formats.

 This summer, I was able to fulfill a dream of mine by interning with UCLA Film & Television Archive.
 My entry into the film preservation field was greatly influenced by the amazing work the Archive had done on so many films I had seen, and to wake up nearly every day to spend time within the grand space with the people behind the work I had come to be enthralled by, was a monumental experience for me.
 It was especially potent for me knowing Nancy’s legacy as a film preservationist at the Archive, and felt like the best possible way to honor her legacy.
 Along with two other fellow UCLA MLIS students, I was a part of the inaugural cohort of Present Preserving the Past interns, an initiative funded by the Myra Reinhard Foundation to preserve and restore UCLA student films from the 1960s through the 1980s.
 Over the course of ten weeks, I inspected and prepped several short films, but selected Rich (1983)–a film by LA Rebellion filmmaker, S. Torriano Berry–to be my project focus.
 Working with the best elements, I scanned the A/B roll negatives using the Lasergraphics ScanStation, completed several weeks of digital restoration with DRS Nova by MTI Film, and compiled and graded the final film in Adobe Premiere Pro.
 During the course of the internship, Archive staff invited us to sit in on several QC sessions for their current projects, which was an enlightening experience to hear seasoned professionals discuss timing, intertitle recreation, and sound levels.
 On December 1st, at the Billy Wilder Theater in Westwood, the three UCLA student films restored were screened, and I moderated the Q&A with the filmmakers afterwards.
 Getting to do this work was the most rewarding time of my year and something I will cherish for a long time.